Spring in China: 18 Prettiest Locations You Absolutely Can’t Miss in 2025

 During this season, the hills come alive with golden rapeseed blossoms, creating a dreamy yellow carpet.
 If you’re thinking about visiting the Longji Rice Terraces, spring offers vibrant green fields stretching as far as the eye can see.

 I didn’t get to visit Guilin and Yangshuo in the spring myself, but I went in July.
-However, this beautiful corner of Guangxi Province is worth exploring in any season.
+However, this beautiful corner of Guangxi Province is worth exploring year-round.

 Guilin